code42/code42cli/docs/commands/alertrules.md

 ## bulk add

-Update alert rule criteria to add users.
+Add users to alert rules.
 CSV file format: `rule_id,username`.

 Arguments:
 * `file-name`: The path to the csv file with columns 'rule_id,username'for bulk adding users to the alert rule.